Xaunther/Moore_Upgrade/README.md

 | K1G_Cocktail | [12203271](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/releases/latest/options/12203271.py) | [ B+ -> (K_1+ -> (X ->  K+ pi- pi+)) gamma ]cc                                         |
 |    L1520G    | [15102203](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/releases/latest/options/15102203.py) | [Lambda_b0 -> (Lambda(1520)0 -> p+ K-) gamma]cc                                        |
 |     RhoG     | [11102222](http://lhcbdoc.web.cern.ch/lhcbdoc/decfiles/releases/latest/options/11102222.py) | [B0 -> (rho0 -> pi+ pi-) gamma]cc                                                      |

+## Running on ganga

+The ganga workflow, for obvious reasons, is not included in the makefile/snakemake flow.
+Although it is possible to override it by substituting the .mdst or .root from ganga in their expected locations in here, so that (snake)make will continue from then on.
+The scripts to run ganga and their relevant output are all located in the [ganga_Scripts](ganga_Scripts/) folder.
+Step-by-step instructions can be found in the dedicated [README](ganga_Scripts/README.md).